iterative/example-repos-dev/README.md

 ## Experiment with checkpoints

-Start training the model with `dvc exp run`.
-Run `dvc exp run` as many times as you want to continue training.
+Start training the model with `dvc exp run`, which will train for a single epoch.
+Run `dvc exp run` as many times as you want to train for more epochs.

 Once the training script completes, you can view the results of each checkpoint
 with: